etorres-revature/MongoDB-Fitness_Tracker/README.md

 ## Installation Instructions

 Users can clone this repository for the source code.
-Or, use that app as [deployed on Heroku](https://boiling-ridge-17711.herokuapp.com/).
+Or, use [Fitness Tracker](https://boiling-ridge-17711.herokuapp.com/) as deployed on Heroku.

 ## Usage

-The Fitness Tracker is [deployed on Heroku](https://boiling-ridge-17711.herokuapp.com/).
+The [Fitness Tracker](https://boiling-ridge-17711.herokuapp.com/) is deployed on Heroku.

 With Fitness Tracker users can enter the different exercises that comprise each of their workouts.
 From the homepage a user can chose to continue entering information about a previous workout with "Continue Workout", or enter information about a "New Workout".